 Beginners often have a hard time finding their WordPress login page URL, and this prevents them from working on their website.

 In this article, we will show you how to find your WordPress login URL.
-We’ll also show you different ways to log in to your WordPress admin area.
+We will also show you different ways to log in to your WordPress admin area.

 This is a comprehensive guide.
-Use the table of contents to jump to the section you are most interested in:
+You can use the table of contents to jump to the section you are most interested in:

 - How to Find Your WordPress Login URL

 - Using ‘Remember Me’ to Bypass Login Page in WordPress

 - Adding a Login Link to Your WordPress Website